Bellflower Orthognathic Surgery

 - An open bite, when the patient is unable to close the gap between their upper and lower teeth

 - Receding or protruding jaw

 - Chronic mouth breathing

 - Sleep apnea

 Sometimes the jaw is misaligned at birth, while at other times it is caused by a facial injury later in life.
 Either way, orthognathic surgery can correct these problems by targeting functional issues.
 This can affect a person’s appearance, but almost always positively.

 What is the orthognathic surgery procedure like?

-Orthognathic surgery is a long, involved process, but the results are well worth it.
-You will be left with a perfectly aligned jaw that allows for proper speaking, chewing, and breathing, and your face will have a more symmetrical, well-balanced look.
-Call Bellflower Oral Facial Surgery for a consultation, and learn how orthognathic surgery can dramatically improve your quality of life.
+Orthognathic surgery is a long, involved process, but patients find the results are worth it in the end because they now have an aligned jaw that is proper for speaking, chewing, and breathing in comfort.
+Faces also have a more symmetrical, balanced look.
+Call Bellflower Oral Facial Surgery for a consultation.